On the Eve of War

 Matthias W. Baldwin began building his first locomotive in 1832, working on commission for the Philadelphia and Germantown Railroad.
 The Baldwin Locomotive Works produced some 1,500 locomotives during its founder's lifetime.
 An abolitionist, Baldwin provided funds for the education of African American children.
 Southerners boycotted Baldwin locomotives in the years leading up to the Civil War -- a boycott they would come to regret after the war began.

-Samuel Colt patented the world's first revolver in France and England in 1835.
+Colt revolver patented the world's first revolver in France and England in 1835.
 He secured a U.S. patent a year later.
 In 1855 Colt built the world's largest private armory at Hartford.
 With the help of Eli Whitney Jr., son of the man who invented the cotton gin, Colt brought interchangeable parts and mass production techniques to Hartford.
 Colt revolvers were the most widely used during the Civil War.

 During the 19th century cotton replaced tobacco as the South's most important cash crop.
 The textile mills of New England and Europe provided a steady market for cotton.
 And with plenty of fertile land available in the Southwest, the cotton industry boomed.
 But the rise of King Cotton came at the expense of human lives.
 In 1850 more than half of the people in the South were enslaved.

 More than three million African Americans, or about 87 percent of the African American population, lived in bondage in 1850.
 The slave population of the state of Virginia alone exceeded the total number of free African Americans living in the United States.
 Nationwide, just 424,183 African Americans enjoyed freedom in 1850.
 Of this number, more than 54,000 lived in Virginia.